privacy-scaling-explorations/maze/maze-cli/README.md

 `hez_22.srs` contains same CRS as `powersOfTau28_hez_final_22.ptau`.
 You can either use `.srs` or `.ptau` as `PARAMS`, but `.srs` files are smaller in size than `.ptau` files thus faster to read in memory.

-Notice that we are using CRS file for k = 22, since aggregation circuit consists of more constraints.
+Notice that we are using CRS file for k = 22.

 `gen-evm-verifier` generates evm verifier bytecode for the aggregation circuit and stores it inside `outputs` directory.